Who is this article for?

 The Code42 app backs up open files (like your Outlook .pst file when Outlook is open) using Microsoft's built-in VSS technology.
 Problems backing up this data most commonly occur in systems with:

-- Older versions of Windows without VSS or with an older version of VSS, especially early versions of Windows XP
+- Older versions of Windows without VSS or with an older version of VSS

 - Windows Volume Shadow Copy Service (VSS) failures